Shreysm/find-route/README.md

 # find-route
-It returns the final path traversed from Source to Destination.
+The project returns the final path traversed from Source to Destination.